Jelly MDHV

 The payment of wrongful death settlements can be complex.
 If, for example, the deceased had no children, determining which family members are eligible for compensation can be challenging.
 In other instances, such as if there is only a surviving spouse, the process might be much easier.
 In either case, you’re going to need the help of a skilled wrongful death attorney in Florida.

-Cost of hiring a Florida wrongful death attorney
+What is the Cost of hiring a Florida wrongful death attorney?

 You won’t have to worry about paying anything out of pocket during your case.
 This allows you to concentrate on healing from your terrible loss while we take care of everything else.

-Contact an experienced Florida wrongful death lawyer today
+Contact our experienced Florida wrongful death attorneys today.

-At Lytal, Reiter, Smith, Ivey & Fronrath, we do everything we can to make complicated legal issues as simple as possible.
+At Lytal, Reiter, Smith, Ivey & Fronrath, our Florida wrongful death attorneys will do everything they can to simplify complicated legal issues.
 We offer several options for learning more about wrongful death cases in Florida.
-Call us at (561) 655-1990 or use our online form to ask any questions you may have with one of our knowledgeable representatives.
+Call us at (561) 655-1990 or use our online form to speak with one of our knowledgeable representatives.

 Areas we serve